Spider-Man in other media: Video games

 Dozens of computer and video games starring Spider-Man have been released for over 15 different gaming platforms.

-The Amazing Spider-Man, a puzzle-oriented action game developed by Oxford Digital Enterprises and released in 1990 for the Amiga, then later ported to PC:DOS, Commodore 64, and Atari ST. The title was published by Paragon Software Corporation and features over 250 screens.
+The Amazing Spider-Man, a puzzle-oriented action game developed by Oxford Digital Enterprises and released in 1990 for the Amiga, then later ported to MS-DOS, Commodore 64, and Atari ST. The title was published by Paragon Software Corporation and features over 250 screens.

-In 1990, The Amazing Spider-Man vs. The Kingpin, developed and published by Sega, premiered on the Sega Master System and was later ported to the Mega Drive/Genesis in 1991, the Sega Game Gear in 1992, and the Sega Mega-CD in 1993.
+In 1990, The Amazing Spider-Man vs. The Kingpin, developed and published by Sega, premiered on the Master System and was later ported to the Mega Drive/Genesis in 1991, the Game Gear in 1992, and the Mega-CD in 1993.
 Fundamentally, the game is the same on each platform with each iteration including new levels, enhanced graphics and a few incremental improvements to the game play.
 The story involves Spider-Man trying to collect six keys from six villains to defuse a bomb in New York planted by the Kingpin.
 Spider-Man has a finite supply of webfluid and the only way to replenish is to take photos, most profitably of the supervillains, to sell to the Daily Bugle.

-The Amazing Spider-Man is the title of a video game released for the original Nintendo Game Boy.
-It was published in 1990 by LJN Ltd. (a subsidiary of Acclaim), and developed by Rare.
-It is a platform side scrolling action game.
-The game play involves running across New York chasing supervillains to locate Mary Jane Watson.
+The Amazing Spider-Man was developed by Rare and released for the Game Boy in 1990 by LJN.
+It is a scrolling platform game where Spider-Main chases supervillains across New York to locate Mary Jane Watson.

 The Amazing Spider-Man 2 was released the following year and was developed by B.I.T.S.
 The game is a side-scrolling beat-'em up.
 Spider-Man attempts to clear his name after he is accused of a crime committed by the Hobgoblin.
 In 1993, B.I.T.S. released the third in the series titled, The Amazing Spider-Man 3: Invasion of the Spider-Slayers.

 As well as various games based on the Spider-Man license, Spider-Man has also appeared in a few cross-over titles.
 He appears as a guest character in X-Men: Mutant Academy 2 and Tony Hawk's Pro Skater 2.

 Spider-Man appears in Marvel: Ultimate Alliance voiced by Quinton Flynn.
 He is one of the main heroes that help Nick Fury fight Doctor Doom's Masters of Evil.
 Spider-Man appears in its sequel Marvel: Ultimate Alliance 2 voiced by Benjamin Diskin.

 He is also a playable character in Capcom's series of Marvel-based fighting games, first appearing in Marvel Super Heroes as well as every game in the Marvel vs. Capcom series of games starting from Marvel Super Heroes vs. Street Fighter.
 For Marvel Super Heroes and the first two games, he was voiced by Patrick Chilvers.
 But for the next one which was entitled Ultimate Marvel vs. Capcom 3, it was voiced by Josh Keaton and for the 2017 game Marvel vs. Capcom: Infinite, it was voiced by Robbie Daymond.